England Woodland Creation Offer (EWCO)

 not subject to a dispute between landlords and tenants

-not currently within an existing grant agreement that has more than five months left to run at the time the EWCO application is submitted (if the land or part of it is in an Environmental Stewardship agreement it may be possible to transfer the land into EWCO as long as certain conditions are met)
+not within an existing grant agreement that has more than 5 months left to run at the time the EWCO application is submitted (if the land or part of it is in either an Environmental Stewardship or Countryside Stewardship agreement it may be possible to transfer the land into EWCO as long as certain conditions are met)

 EWCO is a criteria-based competitive scheme.
 We will offer Agreements to applicants with woodland creation proposals whose scores meet or exceed a threshold score.
 The threshold score is currently ten points.
 For full eligibility criteria, see the EWCO grant manual.